The Bluebeard of Peckham Rye

-A gaunt wretched figure stood at the barred window of a ground-floor room attempting nervously to attract the attention of anyone passing by.
+A gaunt and wretched figure stood at the barred window of a ground-floor room, attempting nervously to attract the attention of anyone passing by.
 Laurel House was in an isolated position at the far end of Peckham Rye Common on the road leading down to Camberwell Old Cemetery, surrounded by market gardens and farmland and with few neighbouring houses.
-Using a pencil begged from a kind servant, and scraps of wallpaper covertly peeled from the wall, the woman wrote a series of notes in which she explained her plight and asked that her brother-in-law, Thomas Morgan, be informed that she was being kept against her will.
+Using a pencil begged from a kind servant and scraps of wallpaper covertly peeled from the wall, the woman wrote a series of notes in which she explained her plight and asked that her brother-in-law, Thomas Morgan, be informed that she was being kept against her will.
 She had been estranged from her family for some two years.
 But she had no doubt that in spite of their disappointment and disapproval they would come to her rescue.

 Her saviour was one Miss Jane Charlotte Barber, a single woman who resided two doors down from Laurel House in Piermont Cottage, and who was fully aware of the style in which Dr Hammond and his young family lived in their detached villa, where they were attended by a devoted housekeeper, two maids and a gardener.
 Miss Barber had also noticed the attractive young lady who would often drive out with the dashing doctor, dressed expensively in a black silk gown with a red velvet jacket and jaunty bonnet.

 Police Constable Spinks, accompanied by Mr Morgan, arrived at the house and demanded to see Mrs Hammond.
 The doctor said that it was not possible as she was sleeping and could not be disturbed.
 But after firm words from Spinks he relented, and with a show of reluctance he took them to her room, which was bolted from the outside.
-The room was dirty, and meanly furnished with just an iron bedstead and fusty linens.
+The room was dirty and meanly furnished, with just an iron bedstead and fusty linens.

 Rosalind Hammond, née Buckley, was born at The Lawn in South Lambeth in one of the houses built by her grandfather, Philip Buckley.
 Her mother, Anne Wolfe, who was the only child of an East India House employee, had married the wealthy widower Henry Buckley, who made his living as a floor cloth manufacturer trading from premises adjoining King’s College in the Strand, and at 39 Westminster Bridge Road, where the manufactory was based.

 She was only fifteen when in 1841 her father died, leaving significant money and property, including four houses in Lambeth, the leasehold manufactory, the lease to Riverhill and thousands of pounds in stocks.
 His wife and children were all handsomely provided for: the daughters would inherit their share when they reached the age of twenty-one, or earlier if they married.
-The respectable and wealthy Miss Buckleys were eagerly sought as brides: Henrietta married the Reverend Cyril Custeis, Ellen married John T Wright, a solicitor, and Fanny Alicia married Thomas Morgan, a wine merchant of Tower Hill.
+The respectable and wealthy Miss Buckleys were eagerly sought as brides: Henrietta married the Reverend Cyril Custeis, Ellen married John T. Wright, a solicitor, and Fanny Alicia married Thomas Morgan, a wine merchant of Tower Hill.

-Rosalind too would have been expected to lead a life of respectability, either as the perfect Victorian wife―“the angel in the house”―or as her widowed mother’s companion, which was often the fate of the youngest daughter.
+Rosalind too would have been expected to lead a life of respectability, either as the perfect Victorian wife — ‘the angel in the house’ — or as her widowed mother’s companion, which was often the fate of the youngest daughter.
 Then in 1848, when she was twenty-two, she was sent for a water cure at an establishment run by a homeopathic doctor, and things did not go quite to plan.

 The water cure — or hydropathy — gained popularity from the 1840s.
 Kate Summerscale in Mrs Robinson’s Disgrace describes it as

 a popular treatment for the vague, anxiety-related sicknesses of the mid-nineteenth century … The theory was that immersion in hot and cold baths and showers could restore health to an unbalanced body.

-Patients might include men who overworked or overindulged, and women suffering from “female complaints” or “hysteria”.
+Patients might include men who overworked or overindulged and women suffering from ‘female complaints’ or ‘hysteria’.
 Female hysteria was the diagnosis for a raft of symptoms that included fainting, insomnia, bad temper and an unmaidenly interest in sex.
 Enlightened doctors of the time believed that the cause was often unfulfilling lives centred on the needs of others.
 Women, they argued, were obliged to repress their natural desires, whether these were sexual or simply a yearning for something more interesting than needlework.

 We do not know why Rosalind took the water cure.
-But we do know that she was seduced by her doctor at the hydro, and that in 1850 she gave birth to a boy, who was christened at St John’s Church in Erith in Kent.
-The baptismal record declared that the boy was Stanley Ellis Buckley, that he was the son of James and Rosalind Buckley, and that his father was a farmer.
+But we do know that she was seduced by her doctor at the hydro and that in 1850 she gave birth to a boy, who was christened at St John’s Church in Erith in Kent.
+The baptismal record declared that the boy was Stanley Ellis Buckley, that he was the son of James and Rosalind Buckley and that his father was a farmer.

-It is interesting to speculate on the identity of Rosalind’s seducer, for which we have no other evidence than that his name was, probably but not necessarily, James.
+It is interesting to speculate on the identity of Rosalind’s seducer, for which we have no other evidence than that his name was probably, but not necessarily, James.
 The proprietor of the Sudbrook Park Hydro in Petersham was James Ellis.
-But then again there was a clutch of homeopathic Jameses running water cure establishments in and around Malvern: James Manby, who seduced the future Florence Bravo when she was his patient, his partner James Wilson, and a James Marsden.
+But then again there was a clutch of homeopathic Jameses running water cure establishments in and around Malvern: James Manby, who seduced the future Florence Bravo when she was his patient, his partner, James Wilson, and a James Marsden.

 I think we can assume that, whatever had brought it on, Rosalind was being treated for hysteria, for in the 1851 census she was living in Leytonstone in Essex at the home of Dr Stephen Mackenzie, along with the doctor’s family and a clutch of female patients.
-Mackenzie is described as “extensively known by his successful treatment of the most inveterate of hysterics” in On the Pathology and Treatment of Hysteria, written by his assistant Robert Brudenell Carter in 1853.
+Mackenzie is described as ‘extensively known by his successful treatment of the most inveterate of hysterics’ in On the Pathology and Treatment of Hysteria, written by his assistant, Robert Brudenell Carter, in 1853.
 Sadly Carter also records that Mackenzie, who died tragically falling from his carriage, kept no patient records.

-For the next ten years Rosalind remains a mystery, until on the 20th of August 1861 she married a man called Edward Hammond at St Nicholas Church in Brighton.
+For the next ten years Rosalind remains a mystery, until on 20 August 1861 she married a man called Edward Hammond at St Nicholas Church in Brighton.
 At this point her sisters were probably relieved that a man who had full knowledge of her unfortunate past was willing to take Rosalind off their hands.
 He was not quite the addition they wanted for the family.
-He was a man of limited means, he had four young children, and he was determined to have control of Rosalind’s generous annuity.
+He was a man of limited means, he had four young children and he was determined to have control of Rosalind’s generous annuity.
 But in light of her youthful lapse they knew that Rosalind was lucky to find a husband.